 A small 24 x 36″ bulletin board was painted in Fusion Mineral Paint’s Coal Black, then was propped on top of the crate, attaching it to the wall.

 The paint is durable enough to withstand chalk erasing.
-Works great!
+It works great as a handy DIY office chalkboard!

 Screws were then added to the wood frame to act as hooks for hanging office supplies and a wreath.